-The liquidators have posted information in relation to the administration and liquidation of APCHL and the Prime Trust at www.lawlerdd.com.au.
-The offices of Lawler Draper Dillon are situated at level 12, 440 Collins Street, Melbourne Victoria, 3000.
+Investors can access PKF Lawler's website at www.pkflawler.com.au.
+The offices of PKF Lawler are situated at level 12, 440 Collins Street, Melbourne Victoria, 3000.

 As APCHL is currently in liquidation, it is the role of the liquidators to investigate and report to creditors about the company's affairs, realise the company's assets, enquire into the failure of the company and possible offences by people involved with the company and report them to ASIC and to distribute proceeds of any realisation of the company's assets in accordance with the priorities under the Corporations Act 2001.
-ASIC will monitor the liquidation process but will generally not become involved in matters of commercial judgement by a liquidator.
+ASIC will monitor the liquidation process but will generally not become involved in matters of commercial judgment by a liquidator.